 Continuity mistake: When R2-D2 is hiding from the Sand People, he is standing in front of a rock.
 When he comes out, the rock disappears.
 2011 Blu-ray and 2019 4K.

 Continuity mistake: After the Stormtrooper tells Darth Vader the Death Star plans are not in the main computer, when Vader lifts the Rebel off his feet by his throat as the Rebel tells him they intercepted no transmissions, take note of the leg plates on the Stormtrooper to Vader's right.
 In the wide shot, the Stormtrooper's left leg armor does not have the knee protector plate (it looks as if it's at his right knee because the extra switched them), but in the next closeup the knee plate appears at his left knee, as it should be.
 The trooper also appears to go from right handed to left handed weapon carry.
 (00:05:40)

-Revealing mistake: In the scene at the end of the very first battle, where Imperial troops have just taken control of Princess Leia's rebel ship, Darth Vader breaks the neck of the rebel leader and tosses his body to the wall.
-The "dead" rebel puts up both of his hands to avoid slamming his face into the wall.
+Revealing mistake: In the scene at the end of the very first battle, where Imperial troops have just taken control of Princess Leia's rebel ship, Darth Vader breaks the neck of the Captain Antilles and tosses his body to the wall.
+The "dead" Captain puts up both of his hands to avoid slamming his face into the wall.
 (00:05:40)

 Continuity mistake: In the scene where Luke and Leia are about to swing across the canyon inside the Death Star, Leia shoots one last time.
 She hits the bulkhead behind the stormtrooper on the right and he falls forward.
 The trooper on the left continues firing (as seen in the screencap).
 (01:25:25)